About Inquiries Journal

 History and Growth of the Journal

 Inquiries Journal was established in 2009 under the name Student Pulse by students at Northeastern University in Boston, Massachusetts.
-The journal is led by Dustin Turin, who earned an M.A. in Political Science from Northeastern while developing the journal in his spare time.
-Unlike almost all other academic student publications, the journal has no official affiliation and is financially independent.
+The journal is led by Dustin Turin, who earned an M.A. in Political Science from Northeastern while developing the journal as a side project.
+Unlike most other academic student publications, the journal has no official affiliation and is financially independent, supported by its users.

 Readership and submissions to Student Pulse grew steadily from the time of the journal's founding.
-In 2015, the journal received over 450 submissions while attracting nearly 3.5 million readers in 185 countries.
-Meanwhile, the journal has helped multiple contributors negotiate licensing agreements to have their work appear in edited volumes from major publishers, both domestic and international.
+In 2019, the journal received over 500 submissions and garnered an online readership of nearly 3.5 million from 185 countries.
+Over the years, the journal has helped multiple contributors negotiate licensing agreements to have their work appear in edited volumes from major publishing houses, both domestic and international.

 In June of 2016, Student Pulse changed its name to Inquiries Journal to better reflect the growing diversity of contributors to the publication.